 These use a parallel interface, are available in sizes from 2.8" to 9" and have better specifications than the smaller displays.
 All these displays have an SD Card socket which is fully supported by MMBasic.
 On eBay you can find suitable displays by searching for the controller's name (eg SSD1963).

-Because they use a parallel interface the PicoMite can transfer data much faster than an SPI interface resulting in a very quick screen update.
+Because they use a parallel interface data can be transferred much faster than an SPI interface resulting in a very quick screen update.